sakshimathur25/Dog-v-s-Cat/README.md

 # Dog-v-s-Cat
-Dog-Cat classifier using deep learning.
+Classifying Dog-Cat using deep learning.
 Data was taken from kaggle competiton https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition and tflearn was used to train a model to classify dogs and cats.